-Where do I store meat?
-How do I store meat?
+Where do I store my chilled beef and lamb?
+How do I store it?
 These are questions we are asked time and time again, and rightly so.
-With a long shelf life on our chilled items (up to 23 days from the date of import), it is important to ensure you store your product safely so it can be enjoyed by the whole family.
+With a long shelf life on our chilled beef and lamb (up to 23 days from air freight), it is important to ensure you store your products safely so it can be enjoyed by the whole family.

-Where should I store meat in a fridge?
+Where should I store my chilled beef and lamb in the fridge?

 We are all taught the golden rule that meat items should be kept to the lower shelves of a fridge in case fluid seeps from the packaging and contaminates food items including fruit and vegetables on lower shelves.
 This is certainly the case for anything that is not properly air-sealed or cryovaced.

-However, for our range of beef and lamb items, which are cryovaced on the processes for in Australia, it is best practice and safe to store in the top chiller box of the fridge (where you may also have cheese, for example), where it is most cool and temperature fluctuations in the fridge are minimized (from opening the door time and time again).
+However, for our range of beef and lamb, which are cryovaced on the processes floor in Australia, it is best practice and safe to store them in the top chiller box of the fridge (where you may also have cheese, for example).
+The chiller box is the most cool area of the fridge, where temperature fluctuations are kept to a minimum (from opening the door time and time again).

-How long can I store meat in a fridge?
+How long can I store my chilled beef and lamb for, in a fridge?

-Our products can be safely stored for up to 23 days in the fridge, from the date of import.
-If you’re on our subscription model, Auto Pilot, you are most likely having your delivery immediately or shortly after that date, so you can be assured to know that you’ve got a few weeks up your sleeve to keep it chilled.
+Our chilled beef and lamb can be safely stored for up to 23 days in the fridge, from the date of air freight.
+If you have opted into our unique delivery model, Auto Pilot, you are most likely having your delivery immediately or shortly after that date, so you can be rest assured that you’ve got a few weeks to keep it chilled.

-And to avoid any confusion, you’ll see that each product item will have a ‘freeze by’ sticker, indicating that you should either:
+To avoid any confusion, you’ll see that each chilled item will have a ‘freeze by’ sticker on it, indicating that you should either: